Table of Contents

 - Indicate if your parents were employed in Canada by a foreign government or international agency.
 If yes, provide details.

-- If your parents were born in Canada, indicate if one of his or her parents was employed by a foreign government or international agency.
+- If your parents were born in Canada, indicate if one of your grandparents was employed by a foreign government or international agency.
 If yes, provide details.

-The application must be signed and dated before it is sent for processing.
 If your application is not signed and dated, it will be returned to you.
-Your application will also be returned to you if it is stale-dated (we receive an application signed more than three (3) months ago) or if it is post-dated (we receive an application dated into the future).
+If you are a minor (under 18 years of age) at the time of signature, the application will be returned to you.
+There is no provision in the Act for a minor to renounce citizenship.
+Your application will also be returned to you if it is stale-dated (we receive an application signed more than three months ago) or if it is post-dated (we receive an application dated into the future).

 Where to send your application

-If you are living in Canada or the United States, on the envelope to mail your application, print:
+If you are living in Canada or the United States, complete the mailing envelope as follows: